Tara White

 • Continuing Education: Structural Bodywork, Trager, Thai Massage

-• Areas of expertise: The Myo, Pain Management, Sports Massage, Pregnancy Massage, Facials
+• Areas of expertise: The Myo, Pain Management, Sports Massage, Pregnancy Massage

 Book with Tara